GM 2.7 turbo JB4

 The purpose of an upgraded air intake is to decrease the amount of restriction present in the factory intake system.
 This usually involves using larger diameter tubing, lighter weight and more efficient materials, and a cone-style filter instead of panel-style.
 All of these allow for superior flow over stock, allowing for more air to reach the engine faster, increasing combustion and adding power.
 Additionally, upgraded intakes generally look much sleeker than the OEM units and help liven up the engine bay.

-For the GM 2.7 turbo, there are many different cold air intake options.
-One of the most popular is the aFe Power Momentum GT intake for Silverado/Sierra 1500.
-As you can see from the dyno plot above, the aFe Power intake adds as much as 25 horsepower and 30 lb-ft of torque on an otherwise stock Sierra 1500.
+As you can see from the dyno plot above, a cold air intake adds as much as 25 horsepower and 30 lb-ft of torque on an otherwise stock Sierra 1500.
 This is from a 12% increase in flow from the intake, and it’s a pretty significant improvement.
+But do keep in mind this is from aFe so the charts are likely juiced a bit in their favor.

 For our third GM 2.7 turbo performance upgrade, we’re looking at cat-back exhausts.
 Now, a cat-back won’t add nearly the performance of a JB4 or an intake, but they are one of the top aesthetic mods for the L3B engine.
 Horsepower and torque increases are probably limited to about 5 horsepower at the most, and most of the benefit comes from the increase in sound.